Force over Distance: Chapter 52

 “Oh fuck off,” Rush said, trying not to smile.

-“So.”
-Young kept his gaze forward, on the source of the spiral glow that enveloped the ship.
+Young eyed the spiral glow that enveloped the ship.
 “Is this all the starlight we’re outrunning?”

 “Hmm.”
-Rush smiled faintly at the silver-blue slipstream that passed above and around them.
+Rush lost his grip on his smile as he looked at the silver-blue slipstream that passed above and around them.
 “Poetic.”

 “Hey.
 No insults.”